tim-thompsonco/tim-thompsonco/README.md

-<p>I am currently a software engineer at Polly with experience in C#, SQL, JavaScript, TypeScript, HTML, CSS, and Python.
-I have worked with React, React Native, Node, Express, Jira, Confluence, Postman, SQL Server, and AWS S3.</p>
+<p>I am a software engineer with experience in C#, SQL, JavaScript, and TypeScript.
+I have worked with React, Node, Express, Jira, Confluence, Postman, SQL Server, and PostgreSQL.</p>

 <p>I have a BA in Economics and a MS in Taxation.
 I am currently working on my MS in Computer Science part-time online at Georgia Tech while working full-time.
 I am a full stack developer although I do prefer backend development.</p>